lucrezia-tusetti/NonParametric_Clustering/README.md

 **Skills Applied:**
 `Bayesian clustering` `Non-parametric methods` `Greedy algorithms` `SALSO` `Binder loss` `Variation of Information` `R` `ggplot2`

-This project explores **non-parametric Bayesian clustering** methods to categorize countries worldwide based on socio-economic and health indicators.
-It is part of a methodological study on advanced clustering techniques, followed by a practical application to real-world country data.

 ## 📖 Introduction

 The project focuses on **Bayesian non-parametric clustering**, which allows flexible grouping without pre-specifying the number of clusters.
 Key concepts include **loss functions** such as **Binder loss** and **Variation of Information (VI)**, which help evaluate clustering performance.

+The application explores non-parametric Bayesian clustering methods to categorize countries worldwide based on socio-economic and health indicators.

 ## ⚙️ Algorithms